Helpful information and forms as you prepare for your week at camp.

 Camp is dirt terrain, and while the trails around camp are smoothed down, it can still be rocky.
 We recommend closed-toe and closed-back shoes.
 Campers in our youth programming (grades 1-12) must have a pair of tennis shoes or hiking boots to wear around camp, hiking the trails, and while horseback riding.
 Sandals are acceptable for beach day and walking to the bath houses.

-We have updated about half of our cabins to include restrooms and showers, as well as electric hand dryers.
-There are two bathhouses (men and women's) on both sides of camp with multiple toilets, sinks and showers that are within walking distance of all the cabins.
+We have updated about half of our cabins to include private restrooms and showers, as well as electric hand dryers.
+There are two private bathhouses on both sides of camp with toilets, sinks and showers that are within walking distance of all the cabins.

 Our main lodge (Sawtooth) has modern bathrooms and electric hand dryers to cut down on paper use.
 Sawtooth Lodge also has a filtered water bottle drinking fountain.

 We do our best to accommodate any food allergies.
-Please note any allergies in your registration forms or contact our office if you have questions.
+Please note any allergies in your registration forms.
 Vegetarian and vegan meals can be prepared upon request.
 Our kitchen is food sensitive, and we do our best to accommodate gluten, nut, dairy and other allergies.
-Please contact us with the specifics and the severity of the allergy.
+Please contact our Food Service Manager at at least two weeks before the program begins.

 We have bunks in our log cabins with a twin-sized mattress.
 Please bring a sleeping bag or bedding for your mattress.
 It can dip to low temperatures at night, even into the 30s during the summer because we're at 7,200' elevation, so please ensure your bedding will be warm enough.